ryukaishen/ai-berekley-hackathon-26-practice-Homesense-100vibecode/app/README.md

 baseline.ts → frictionScorer.ts → safetyRouter.ts → agentWorkflow.ts
 ```

 ReEntry was built first and proved the architecture.
-StandUnited reused it entirely —
+StandUnited reused it entirely, so
 no new engine code, just new screens and a 90-day elder care patient simulation grounded
 in real medical data.